solardatov/rsudo_bot/README.md

 # rsudo_bot
-just simple telegram bot for managing remote headless linux computers
+Simple telegram bot for executing some commands on remote headless linux computers